John Lewars

 John Lewars (1769–1826) was an excise officer and land surveyor.
 He was one of Robert Burns's colleagues and friends during his Nithsdale and Dumfries days.
-John moved with his sister Jessie Lewars in around 1793 to a house in Millhole Brae (now Burns Street) that lay immediately opposite that of Robert Burns in Dumfries.
+Lewars moved with his sister Jessie Lewars in around 1793 to a house in Millhole Brae (now Burns Street) that lay immediately opposite that of Robert Burns in Dumfries.
 Jessie Lewars was a very close Burns family friend and helped the family by nursing Robert in the days leading up to his death, doing the domestic chores and caring for the children.

 Life and character

 John's father, also John Lewars, had been a supervisor of excise in Dumfries until his death on 22 April 1789.
 Mary and Jessie were the sisters of John Lewars junior.
 Mary married a local builder, William Hyslop.

 In 1799 Lewars married Barbara Howe of Gretna and the couple had two children.

 Lewars died at Ryedale Cottage, Troqueer, aged 57.
 He was buried in St Michael's cemetery in Dumfries, close to the original burial place of Robert Burns, later the lair of Mrs Agnes Eleanor Perochon, daughter of Frances Dunlop.